 As of January 4, 2000, there were 17,226,456 shares of our common stock outstanding.
 The holders of common stock are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders.
 The holders of common stock are not entitled to cumulative voting rights with respect to the election of directors, and as a consequence, minority stockholders are not able to elect directors on the basis of their votes alone.
 Subject to preferences that may be applicable to any shares of preferred stock issued in the future, holders of common stock are entitled to receive ratably such dividends as may be declared by the Board of Directors out of funds legally available therefor.
 In the event of a liquidation, dissolution or winding up of Inhale, holders of the common stock are entitled to share ratably in all assets remaining after payment of liabilities and the liquidation preference of any then outstanding preferred stock.
-Holders of common stock have no preemptive rights and no right to convert their common stock into any other securities.
+Holders of common stock into any other securities.
 There are no redemption or sinking fund provisions applicable to the common stock.